NaveenKaliannan/guide-to-good-software/DevOps/Github.md

 * **git reset commit-hash** get rid of the commit, there wont be any commit after that.
 But the changes will still be present.
 This can be used later or commited.
 * **git reset --hard commit-hash** removes the commit and the latest changes will also be removed.
 * **git revert commit-hash** it will undo the commit by making a new commit.
 The commit that we want to remove will still exist.
+* Pick commit and copy to another branch: Checkout the branch you want to apply the commit to : **git checkout interested-branch** and Use the git cherry-pick command, providing the commit SHA (hash value) of the commit you want to copy: **git cherry-pick SHA-of-commit**

 ## Github commands
 ******************************************